-Monique Gonzalez ‘MoMo’ Instagram: ‘The Truth Always Comes To Light,’ Writes Comedian Hart’s Alleged Mistress
+Monique ‘MoMo’ Gonzalez Instagram: ‘The Truth Always Comes To Light,’ Writes Kevin Hart’s Alleged Mistress

-As reported by the Inquisitr, Kevin Hart has taken to Instagram in a confession video wherein Hart confesses to hurting his wife, Eniko Parrish, and his children – so the logical next step features folks focusing on the Instagram page of Hart’s alleged mistress, Monique Gonzalez.
-Kevin’s confessional Instagram video has swelled to more than 500,00 views within one hour.
-As seen in the above photo, Monique “MoMo” Gonzalez attended the Billboard Latin Music Awards in Miami, Florida, in April.
+As reported by the Inquisitr, Kevin Hart recently took to Instagram in a confession video where he confessed to hurting his wife, Eniko Parrish, and his children.
+The logical next step has folks focusing on the Instagram page of Hart’s alleged mistress, Monique Gonzalez.
+Kevin’s confessional Instagram video has swelled to more than 500,00 views after an hour.
 Monique’s latest Instagram post, as seen below, was posted four hours prior to Kevin making his video confession.
 MoMo also included an interesting description in the caption, which states that the truth always comes to light, with Gonzalez borrowing a biblical verse.

-According to TMZ, Hart complained of being extorted over a sexually suggestive video – one that doesn’t contain actual sex, but a hot-and-heavy prelude to sex that devolves into footage where Kevin can’t be seen.
+According to TMZ, Hart complained of being extorted over a sexually suggestive video, one that doesn’t contain actual sex, but a hot-and-heavy prelude to sex that devolves into footage where Kevin can’t be seen.
 Meanwhile, Gonzalez’s most recent Instagram post is also receiving comments like the following, asking her if she is indeed Hart’s paramour.

 “….So Kevin Hart did cheat with you?”